 A public adjuster is an important option to consider when you want your claim issues resolved without resorting to Appraisal, Alternative Dispute Resolution or Litigation.
 A public adjuster is an insurance professional with extensive claim experience and insurance knowledge.
 Many public adjusters come from insurance company or industry backgrounds, so they understand the insurance claim process from both sides.

-Your public adjuster will conduct his own investigation, review all aspects of your claim, deal with contractors and insurance company adjusters, and do everything to get the most claim dollars for you in hopes of meeting the damage amount.
-A public adjuster will receive a percentage of the amount recovered under the policy.
+Your public adjuster will conduct his own investigation, review all aspects of your claim, deal with contractors and insurance company adjusters, and do everything to get the most claim dollars for you.
+A public adjusterwill receive a percentage of the amount recovered under the policy.

 For more information on hiring a public adjuster to resolve your claim issues, contact Miller Public Adjusters.